QuangDucc/technicaltest/README.md

 # technicaltest
 My technical test:

-to get results, run 2 ipynb file in repo.
+- to get results, run 2 ipynb files in repo.

-2 image in repo is the results of my example.
+- 2 image in repo is the results of my example.